Nature documentary: 1970s-1990s

-Between 1974 and 1980, the Spanish nature documentary television series El Hombre y la Tierra (The Man and the Earth), produced by TVE and presented by naturalist Félix Rodríguez de la Fuente used 35 mm film, which posed significant logistic and technical challenges at the time.
+Between 1974 and 1980, the Spanish nature documentary television series El Hombre y la Tierra (The Man and the Earth), produced by TVE and presented by naturalist Félix Rodríguez de la Fuente, used 35 mm film, which posed significant logistic and technical challenges at the time.
 The show gained international recognition.
 During the late 1970s and early 1980s, several other television companies round the world set up their own specialized natural-history departments, including the Australian Broadcasting Corporation in Melbourne, Australia and TVNZ's unit in Dunedin, New Zealand — both still in existence, the latter having changed its name to "NHNZ".
-ITV's contribution to the genre, Survival, became a prolific series of single films.
-It was eventually axed when the network introduced a controversial new schedule which many commentators have criticized as "dumbing down".